QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 }
 {% endhighlight %}

 To improve the look and feel of the change, we apply fade transitions to the text.
 It first of all fades out the old text, then fades in the new one.
-Now we shall update our new user event stream to call this update method.
+Now we'll update our new user event stream to call this update method.

 {% highlight javascript %}
 newUserStream.onValue(function(results) {